prameya/webdora-d8/README.md

 ```

 ## Quick start
 The fastest way to get started is to clone this repository and use `composer create-project`.
-You should have a webserver (probably apache) running php 7.2 that has been configured to use this project's public folder as the document root.
+You should have a web server (probably apache) running php 7.2 that has been configured to use this project's public folder as the document root.
 I used `/<my-file-path>/webdora-d8/web` for this project.

-You should also have a database server running MySQL or MariaDB on a network your webserver can access.
+You should also have a database server running MySQL or MariaDB on a network your web server can access.
 If you are using Google Cloud SQL for your database, make sure you have configured your service accounts with proper permissions, roles, and keys.
-You can temporarily add your IP to the `Authorized networks` by going to `GCP Console > SQL > Instance Details > Edit`.
-You can find the official Google documentation here -- `https://cloud.google.com/sql/docs/mysql/connect-external-app`.
+You can temporarily add your IP to the `Authorized networks` by going to `Cloud SQL > Instance Details > Edit` on [Google Cloud Console](https://console.cloud.google.com/ "Google Cloud Console").
+You can find the official Google documentation [here](https://cloud.google.com/sql/docs/mysql/connect-external-app "Cloud SQL documentation").

 Use `git clone https://github.com/prameya/webdora-d8.git` or `git clone git@github.com:prameya/webdora-d8.git` to clone this repository on your dev environment.